 For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.
 Ephesians 6:12

-Make no mistake, all that ails the world and the United States, is not simply ideological or political, but it is spiritual.
-As Don Koenig rightfully noted, the US is currently being used a “restrainer of empires” in our day and age.
-But that time for that role, is quickly coming to an end.
+Make no mistake, all that ails the world and the United States is not simply ideological or political, but it is spiritual.
+As Don Koenig rightfully noted, the US is currently being used as a “restrainer of empires” in our day and age.
+But that time for that role is quickly coming to an end.

 Let 9/11 forever burn hot in our collective memories.
 Let us commit to ourselves, and our children, to never forget what evil men in this world are capable of doing.
 Let us not forget that our nation was designed in the purposes of God to serve as a restrainer of geopolitical evil.
 Yet, at some point, that restraint by God is going to be removed.